Do you ever wish you had more hours in your day? That you are NEVER going to get through your to-do list?

 And yet there is a way…

-Laura Vanderkam, author of the book, 168 Hours and I Know How She Does It: How Successful Women Make The Most Of Their Time, disputes the widespread myth of the time crunch that claims Mums today have no time to breathe, let alone relax.
+Laura Vanderkam, author of 168 Hours, disputes the widespread myth of the time crunch that claims Mums today have no time to breathe, let alone relax.

 Vanderkam would say we have more hours of leisure time than we think we do.
 Rather than saying “I don’t have time”, what we mean is, “It’s not a priority”.